• ROENFR

 Attributions of the Plenary

-a) issues opinions on draft normative acts within a maximum of 10 working days from receiving the request, based on the draft opinions elaborated, usually, by at least 3 specialized committees.
+a) issues opinions on draft normative acts within a maximum of 10 working days from receiving the request, based on draft opinions elaborated, as a rule, by at least 3 specialized committees.
 In the case of legislative proposals, those submitted to the Economic and Social Council by the Secretary General of the Chamber of Deputies/Senate will be discussed.
 In the case of draft normative acts elaborated by the Government, those that have gone through the inter-ministerial approval circuit provided by Government Decision no. 561/2009 will be discussed.
 In the case of draft normative acts that do not meet the above requirements, they will be returned to the initiator by the Plenary;

 b) elects, at the proposal of the parties, the president;